Pyrimidine Salvage Pathway: Significance in Cellular Metabolism

 2. Allosteric Regulation: Metabolites bind to enzymes and alter their activity.
 Example: ATP activates UMP kinase

-3. Transcriptional Regulation: Gene expression of salvage pathway enzymes is regulated.
+3. Transcriptional Regulation: We regulate the gene expression of salvage pathway enzymes.
 Example: E2F transcription factors regulate thymidine kinase expression

-4. Post-translational Modifications: Enzymes can be modified to alter their activity.
+4. Post-translational Modifications: We can modify enzymes to change their activity.
 Example: Phosphorylation of UMP kinase increases its activity

 Comparison with De Novo Synthesis